 Figuring out you have anxiety is a rather complicated process.
 Mental illnesses are still taboo in even the most progressive countries.
 Anxiety disorders are rarely spoken about in a public setting.
 This results in many people with anxiety going undiagnosed until much later on in life, or sometimes never getting a diagnosis at all.
 Unfortunately, It is common for people to struggle with their anxiety disorders on a daily basis, yet simply believe that is just the way things are supposed to be.

-Anxiety is a medical condition that is highly treatable through psychological counseling and therapy, this could include psychotherapy, such as cognitive-behavioral therapy), anxiety is also treated by other types of counselling.
+Anxiety is a medical condition that is highly treatable through psychological counseling and therapy, this could include psychotherapy, such as cognitive-behavioral therapy; anxiety is also treated by other types of counselling.
 Seeking professional treatment is a large step towards dealing with feeling anxious in your daily life.
-Read on to learn more about the signs and symptoms of anxiety.

 When it feels like your heart is pumping faster than the pistons in a Lamborghini, while writing a typical daily report in your cubicle, you may have an anxiety issue.
 Employees may cope with anxiety in the work environment by just not showing up, or calling in sick.

 The workplace is often full of things that can trigger anxiety: micro-managing, co-workers, stressfull environments, quotas and objectives, etc. Anxiety can also cause self-doubt in the workplace.
 Many types of anxiety conditions such as generalized anxiety (GAD) or social anxiety disorder (SAD) can lead to absence in the workplace.

 National Institute of Health conducted a study on workplace phobic anxiety, that followed 739 workers from a retail company.
 Workers that perceived higher job demands and fewer resources to deal with these demands were more likely to suffer from workplace-related anxiety.
 Furthermore, people suffering from workplace phobic anxiety had more absences.